originalmalek/dvmn_bitly2/README.md

 # Description
-The code shorts link and or get clicks about shortlink
+The code shorts link and get clicks about shortlink

 The project is using api bitly.com